src-d/blog/content/post/hercules.v4.md

 * Detect minor commits using machine learning.
 * Plot with Go, not with Python.
 * Integrate into [GitBase](https://github.com/src-d/gitbase) as a set of User Defined Functions.
+* Do something with the awful plot design.
+[My colleague Maxim has attempted already.](https://github.com/smacker/hercules-web)

 > The most exciting time is still ahead.